 - Task Flow: Create a task flow mapping the entire journey of a user in your design - Ideating the Solution: Begin sketching and coming up with several potential solutions to each of the pain points.

-Have fun experimenting with different techniques to finally derive to the desired outcome
+Have fun experimenting with different techniques to achieve the desired outcome.

 Prototyping and Validation